PS4 Error Code CE-36329-3 | Totally Fixed By Experts

 On the other hand, if you’ve rebooted the PS4 and the problem still persists, you have to give it another chance.
-This time you need to first turn off the PS4, unplug the power cable, and leave it unplugged for 3 minute.
-Afterwards, plugin the cable and turn on the PS4.
+This time you need to first turn off the PS4, unplug the power cable and leave it unplugged for 3 minutes.
+Afterward, plug in the cable and turn on the PS4.

 If that doesn’t work either, it means you have to manually repair the PS4 system by trying the methods illustrated below.